 These breeders “risk the overall health and wonderful distinguishing breed characteristics that responsible breeders have worked long and hard to preserve” when they breed solely for size, according to the American Shih Tzu Club.
 The club’s website goes on to state that “the same is true of ‘breeders’ who deliberately cross-breed two different AKC-recognized breeds to create what they call ‘designer dogs.’”

 The Better Option

-There are many topics that responsible breeders and humane organizations don’t always agree on, but this is one issue upon which both groups concur.
-Allergy-prone families who are seeking a puppy should visit a shelter or a responsible breeder in-person and interact with both puppies and adult dogs.
-But above all, don’t be swayed by marketing hype into buying an overpriced puppy from a puppy mill.
-Responsible breeders don’t need marketing hype to sell dogs.
+Allergy-prone families who are seeking a puppy should visit a shelter in-person and interact with both puppies and adult dogs.
+But above all, don’t be swayed by marketing hype into buying a puppy from a puppy mill.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!